Nifty may open flat led by mixed global cues: ICICIdirect

 , ICICIdirect.com |

-No respite was seen for option buyers as the premium continued to contract due to a fall in volatility that also kept Nifty in a narrow band.
-However, last hour selling in IT, pharma and a few heavyweights led the index to end 20 points lower.
-Nifty futures premium settled at 19 points.
-India VIX rose 1.2 percent to 14.7.
+The Nifty continued to stay in a tight band for a major part of the day.
+However, selling in a few heavyweights towards the end led index to end 35 points lower.
+Nifty futures premium settled at 20 point.
+India VIX fell 2.7% to 14.8.

-FIIs sold Rs 1178 crore while DIIs bought Rs 1058 crore in the cash segment.
-FIIs bought Rs 51 crore in index futures and sold Rs 181 crore in index options.
-In stock futures, they sold Rs 300 crore.
+FIIs sold Rs 536 crore while DIIs bought Rs 556 crore in the cash segment.
+FIIs bought Rs 327 crore in index futures and Rs 115 crore in index options.
+In stock futures, they sold Rs 663 crore.

-The highest Put base is at the 8000 strike with 67 lakh shares while the highest Call base is at the 8300 strike with 57 lakh shares.
-The 8200 and 8100 Call strikes saw additions of 1.1 and 4.6 lakh shares, respectively, while 7800 Put strikes saw additions of 5.7 lakh shares.
+The highest Put base is at the 8000 strike with 74 lakh shares while the highest Call base is at the 8300 strike with 61 lakh shares.
+The 8100 and 8200 Call strikes saw additions of 4.1 and 1.6 lakh shares, respectively while the 8200 and 8000 Put strikes saw reductions of 4.5 and 1.6 lakh shares, respectively.

-Bank Nifty Future: The index continued to hover near the lower band of the consolidation range for the fourth day in a row.
-With a depreciating rupee and selling in PSU banks, we feel the index is likely to face stiff hurdle near 18300.
-However, a close below 18000 would open gates for a lower target.
-Sell Bank Nifty in the range of 18230-18290, targets: 18110-18000, stop loss: 18360.
+Bank Nifty Future: The index continued to trade in a narrow band for a major part of the day.
+We feel the index is likely to witness some short covering above 18600.
+However, until than the range bound move is likely to continue.
+Sell Bank Nifty in the range of 18450-18500, targets: 18350-18250, stop loss: 18580.

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.